peacalm/myostream/README.md

 This class `myostream::basic_ostringstream` is derived from `myostream::basic_ostream`, and has the same template parameters, a required `OstreamBaseT` and an optional `PreferencesT`.
-But here the `OstreamBaseT` should be a "stringstream type", which has a member methd `str()` to get a string representing the output result. e.g.
+But here the `OstreamBaseT` should be a "stringstream type", which has a member method `str()` to get a string representing the output result. e.g.
 `myostream::basic_ostringstream<std::ostringstream>` is valid, but `myostream::basic_ostringstream<std::ostream>` will get a compile error.